ksphp/webmis-phalcon/README.md

 WebMIS
 =================

-WebMIS is MVC framework based on the development of multi users, multi access solutions, integration of CodeMirror, TinyMCE, Chart, Jquery and other plug-ins!
+MVC framework based on the development of multi users, multi access solutions, integration of CodeMirror, TinyMCE, Chart, Jquery and other plug-ins!

 Phalcon Framework
 =================